AmanPriyanshu/Quantum-Computing-Intro/README.md

 # Quantum_Computing_Intro
-Understanding and exploring Quantum-Computing conecpts as well as developing some simple code for it.
+Understanding and exploring Quantum-Computing conecpts as well as developing some simple code for its implementation.
+These are my notes for understanding and revising later if I forget something

 ## Table of Contents: